A love letter to Italian design, in 26 household objects

 The soap pictured above, for instance, has been made by a company called Valobra in Genoa, Italy, since the end of the 19th century using a technique called the open-air boiler method.
 The method involves soap makers stirring soap in large pots in the open air before leaving it to dry and age.
 The process takes six months.
 While the soap is high quality, that’s not the only reason Lagorio chose to include it in Fattobene: the retro packaging, adorned with quaint drawings of flowers and bold typefaces, has stayed the same since the company opened in 1903.
 “You buy this soap that is expensive when you have the possibility to have many different kinds of soap because you want to be part of something—and you have the possibility to put out this beautiful packaging in your house,” she says.

-Another product that Fattobene sells is Tassotti notebooks, which are the standard notebooks used by schoolchildren all over Italy.
+Another product that Fattobene sells is Pigna notebooks, which are the standard notebooks used by schoolchildren all over Italy.
 When Lagorio visited the company’s factory in Bergamo, Italy, earlier this year, she found a rich archive of more than 1,000 notebooks that had gone out of print.
 A colorful striped design that caught her eye in the archive will be on display in the MoMA pop-up.

 Fattobene sources all of the goods, buys them from the Italian companies, and then packages and ships orders out of a converted barn in Tuscany, mostly to customers in Italy and the rest of Europe.
 It’s a charming brand of e-commerce at a time when many of us are hooked on Amazon’s two-day delivery. “[It is] like a counter-trend.
 Some of our products need a lot of time to be [finished],” Lagorio says.
 “Sometimes when we’re sold out, we have to say to people that they have to wait for some days.
 People understand that it’s something different.
 This is not about consumerism.”